ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

   If *state=absent* and the data set does exist on the managed node, remove the data set, module completes successfully with *changed=True*.

+  If *state=absent* and *type=MEMBER* and *force=True*, the data set will be opened with *DISP=SHR* such that the entire data set can be accessed by other processes while the specified member is deleted.

   If *state=absent* and *volumes* is provided, and the data set is not found in the catalog, the module attempts to perform catalog using supplied *name* and *volumes*.
 If the attempt to catalog the data set catalog is successful, then the data set is removed.
 Module completes successfully with *changed=True*.